jonagamerpro1234/jonagamerpro1234/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AdvancedChat
+- 🔭 I’m currently working on My plugins for Minecraft Server
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and C#

 ![stats]